152334H/Copilot-at-home/backend/README.md

 MODEL_NAME = "Salesforce/codegen-350M-mono"
 ```
 But this will naturally perform much more poorly.
 You could also modify the code to use one of the smaller PolyCoder models.

+The `-mono` model can also be switched to `-multi` for non-python languages.

 ## Bugs
 This code was written in two hours so please report any bugs